square-cylinder/abbr/README.md

 For looking up an abbreviation, I would like to supply the short form, and then the program simply reads out what it could stand for (there can be multiple answers).

+## Ideas for more features
+ * Be able to list all stored abbreviations
+ * Be able to add descriptions to abbreviations if you forgot what they mean
+ * Be able to test yourself on a random abbreviation that you have put in, so that you can practise your knowledge